The mysteries of statistics

 P-values provide a formal, quantifiable way to commit Bernoulli's fallacy.
 They appear in journal articles next to estimates of all sorts of quantities, like differences between various groups or effect sizes for some treatment.
 A small p-value (< .01) means that a value equal to or greater than the actual estimate would (supposedly) be unlikely to arise if the quantity being estimated were, in reality, equal to zero (e.g., if the treatment has no effect).

 Clayton provides a fun review of one of the more scandalous papers from the replication crisis.
 Some psychologists tested for extrasensory perception (yes, ESP!) and obtained 'significant' results (small enough p-values).
 The study is especially troublesome because the authors followed all of the standard statistical procedures.
-The 'right' methods gave ridiculous results, and this called into question the methods.
+The 'right' methods gave ridiculous results, which only called into question the methods themselves.

 Alternative to what?